 Listen for soaring new goals for biofuels such as ethanol, a plea for more presidential power to boost vehicle fuel economy and perhaps a more concrete acknowledgment of climate change.

 Cue polite applause but not exactly shock and awe.

 "This might be a Nixon-going-to-China story, but it's hard to imagine it," said Dan Sperling, director of the University of California Institute for Transportation Studies at Davis.

 Lawmakers in Congress are racing ahead of the president and his State of the Union, offering 35-mph vehicles and multiple "cap-and-trade" bills to curb greenhouse-gas emissions.

 Ten top industrial and utility CEOs rose in the National Press Club on Monday and said "we must act now" to cut global warming pollution.

 "The key is setting clear targets and timetables and then letting the market find the best solutions," said Peter Darbee, president and CEO of PG&E.

 Jeffrey Immelt, president of General Electric, said the corporate executives came together this summer after a "meeting of the science" and "what I would call the tapestry of regulation and a mood change" among the public.

 House Speaker Nancy Pelosi has said she expects her chamber to pass some form of global warming legislation by mid-summer.
 "You have to be a stone in Washington not to feel the political pressure," Skip Horvath, CEO of the Natural Gas Supply Association, said at a Washington energy forum Monday.
-"The dam is about to burst on climate change."

 While Congress and the president are just beginning the discussion, California is well down the road.
 Indeed, as advisers helped put finishing touches on the president's proposal Monday, California regulators were taking suggestions on how to meet emissions limits already in place.